-- 5 Performing a measurement - 6 Switch off the vacuum pump with the 🕲 button, the electrodes detach from the patient. - 7 The system will go into blow-out function and switches off automatically after 30 seconds. - 8 (Optional) After long periods of use and/or heavy perspiration by patients, the system can blow out air longer by the pressing of the cleaning button (S).
-The system will blow out air for 5 minutes. - 9 Cleaning the electrodes (See chapter 7.2.1, page 23)
+- 5 Performing a measurement - 6 Switch off the vacuum pump with the 🕲 button, the electrodes detach from the patient. - 7 The system switches off automatically after 30 seconds. - 8 (Optional) After long periods of use and/or heavy perspiration by patients, the system can blow out air for a longer time by the pressing of the cleaning button. - 9 Cleaning the electrodes (See Chapter 7.2.1 page 21)